Skip to main content

 Different reference values form a valuation corridor

 A professional analysis of a company’s value should always include various approaches.
 The result of such an analysis will not be a single company value, but rather a valuation corridor backed up with arguments.
 This way, the seller has an initial understanding of what to expect in a sales process.
 And he/she is better prepared for negotiations with a buyer.
+Incidentally, the venture capital method for company valuation sometimes mentioned in the literature is also a combination of DCF and market value methods.
+As it is hardly possible to value start-ups using the aforementioned methods alone, a venture capitalist will try to simulate the development of the start-up until a potential sale.
+To do this, he combines the DCF model with possible exit multiples and analyzes whether a sensible investment is possible for him under the underlying assumptions.

 The main factors influencing company valuation